handsomezhou/PinyinSearchLibrary/README.md

 PinyinSearchLibrary
 ===================
-	The library of PinyinSearch,a Java Library Which provide data parsing methods, data matching method and so on for T9 search and Qwerty search.
+	The library of PinyinSearch,a Java Library which provide data parsing methods, data matching method and so on for T9 search and Qwerty search.

 Features